JL-Bones/Intelly_Jelly/Project_Wiki/02_Backend_Components.md

 1. Validates batch not empty
 2. Updates all jobs to PROCESSING_AI
 3. Extracts relative paths
+4. Gets `ENABLE_WEB_SEARCH` setting from config
-4. Calls `ai_processor.process_batch()`
+5. Calls `ai_processor.process_batch()` with web search flag
-5. Matches results to jobs
+6. Matches results to jobs
-6. Updates jobs with AI results:
+7. Updates jobs with AI results:
    - Success: PENDING_COMPLETION with suggested_name and confidence
    - No result: FAILED with error message
-7. Catches exceptions and marks all jobs as FAILED on error
+8. Catches exceptions and marks all jobs as FAILED on error

+**Note**: Web search is applied to all batch jobs when enabled in global config.

 **`_priority_queue_worker()`**